getampt/docs/frameworks/astro.md

 Astro requires a `site` parameter to be set in the `astro.config.mjs` file when using "static" or "hybrid" output modes.
 You can use the `params` library from the `@ampt/sdk` to get the `AMPT_URL` parameter from the environment, which will always be set by Ampt.
 However, if you are using a custom domain, be sure to override this value with it in the relevent environments.
 !!!

-If using "static" or "hybrid" output modes, be sure to remove any entrypoints you may have defined in "package.json" for the "main" field.
-This is not required for these output modes, as the `index.html` file will be the entrypoint for your application.
+If using the "static" output mode, be sure to remove any entrypoints you may have defined in "package.json" for the "main" field.
+This is not required, as the `index.html` file will be the entrypoint for your application.

 Start the interactive shell and run `build` to create your artifacts: